These Homes Embrace Structural Elegance and Simplicity of Form

 If you walk around your neighborhood, you may find a number of the defining features of Midwest homes in the various architectural styles common to the region:

-1. One-to-two-story structures with continuous horizontal lines and a low-pitched or flat roof, which emphasized the simple design that architects in the early 1900s were aiming for.
+1. One-to-two-story structures with continuous horizontal lines and a low-pitched or flat roof emphasized the simple design that architects in the early 1900s were aiming for.

-Simplicity and elegance define the exterior of this 4,820-sq.-ft., 1.5-story Prairie style home with 4 bedrooms and 3.5 baths.
-Check out the continuous horizontal lines and clean edges of the roof, the brick columns, and the large glass windows (Plan #149-1892).
+Simplicity and elegance define the exterior of this 1-story Prairie style home with 2 to 4 bedrooms and 2.5 to 3.5 baths, depending on whether you finish the basement or not.
+Check out the continuous horizontal lines and clean edges of the roof, stone facing, and garage doors (Plan #194-1014).

 2. Neutral earth tones that resemble grain fields and sprawling landscapes are used in both the exterior and interior of the home.